ZhuEthan/ZhuEthan.github.io/_posts/2020-04-27-machine learning from Andrew's course.md

 Elbow method:

-Obtain cost function and by trying different number of K.
+* Obtain cost function and try a different number of K, pick the K followed by a flatlands.
+* Evaluate the K number based on metrics for how well it performs for the later purpose.